alexjyong/android/README.md

 Open the project in Android Studio.
 You can then run the app on an emulator or a physical device by running the `app` module.

-In-depth setup instructions can be found at [Setting up your Development Environment](https://revoltchat.github.io/android/contributing/setup/)
+In-depth setup instructions are pretty much the same as the stock Revolt app and can be found at [Setting up your Development Environment](https://revoltchat.github.io/android/contributing/setup/)